 The Short Answer

-For long-term black lining, Dynamic Black is the industry gold standard for carbon density.
-For color work, World Famous Ink provides the highest lightfastness ratings.
-Avoid any ink marketed as "all-natural" or "organic" — these formulations lack the molecular stabilizers required to prevent premature fading.
+For black lining, Dynamic Black is the industry standard.
+Dense carbon, one-pass saturation.
+For color, World Famous Ink has the best lightfastness ratings.
+Stay away from anything labeled "all-natural" or "organic" — those lack the stabilizers needed to prevent fadinh.

-💡 UV exposure after healing is the single biggest cause of long-term ink fade.
-Molecularly stable pigments remain in the dermis; unstable pigments are consumed by macrophages within 24 months.
+💡 UV exposure after healing is the number one cause of ink fading.
+Stable pigments stay in the dermis.
+Unstable ones get consumed by macrophages within two years.

 The Ranked List